salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.MissingRequiredFlag.Actions

-- Use --template-id to specify a template by its unique ID
+- Use --template-id to specify a template by its unique ID.
-- Use --template-name to specify a template by its name
+- Use --template-name to specify a template by its name.
-- Get template IDs and names using "sf orchestrator template list"
+- Get template IDs and names using "sf orchestrator template list".

 # error.CertificateError